Spread the word

 You like Yii?
 Built an outstanding website or application?
-Blog about it, tweet about it, and let us know.
+Blog about it, tweet about it, and add it to YiiPowered.

 Found a bug?
-We probably don't know about it yet so you can help us reporting it in Yii issue tracker.
+We probably don't know about it yet so you can help us reporting it in one of the Yii issue trackers.

-Please use the contact us form to report any security issues.
-DO NOT use issue tracker or discuss it in the public forum.
+Please use the contact form to report any security issues.
+Do not use the issue tracker or discuss it in the public forum.

-To help us solve it more efficiently please:
+To help us solve issues more efficiently please:

 If you've tried hard but still couldn't come up with the minimal code to reproduce the bug, it's fine too.
-Please describe it with details that you think may be helpful for us to reproduce the bug.
-In most cases, information that may be helpful for us include: the Yii version, the PHP version, the Web server type, the Web browser type, the application configuration, the error call stack, the SQL statement being executed, and so on.
+Please describe it with details that may be helpful for us to reproduce the bug: the Yii version, the PHP version, the Web server type, the Web browser type, the application configuration, the error call stack, the SQL statement being executed, and so on.

 Before you attempt to fix some non-trivial things, please discuss with Yii core developers first to avoid going in the wrong direction.